-- 3.17 The Government's review and the Localism Act brings significant differences to the regulator's current role, especially on consumer protection.
-In future, the regulator's responsibilities in relation to the consumer standards will be limited to setting standards and intervening when there is risk of serious harm to tenants (the 'serious detriment' test).
-The regulator will have no role in monitoring how providers deliver the housing service (or 'consumer') standards.
-The proposals in the aforementioned consultation document reflect these fundamental changes. - 3.18 The cornerstone of the current regulatory approach is a commitment to coregulation that is, that the regulator expects robust self-regulation by Councillors who govern the delivery of housing services, incorporating effective tenant involvement.
-As a result of these changes, Recommendation 2.5 proposes to evaluate and recommend to Council by July 2012 an appropriate governance structure which is fit for purpose, reflects the complexity and risk-profile of the Housing and Property Service going forward and responds to the impending changes in the regulatory environment.
+- 3.19 The cornerstone of the current regulatory approach is a commitment to coregulation that is, that the regulator expects robust self-regulation by Councillors who govern the delivery of housing services, incorporating effective tenant involvement.
+As a result of these changes, Recommendation 2.8 proposes to evaluate and recommend to Council by September 2012 an appropriate governance structure which is fit for purpose, reflects the complexity and risk-profile of the Housing and Property Service going forward and responds to the impending changes in the regulatory environment. - 3.20 In the interim period until a new Governance structure is agreed the Housing and Property Service intend to continue the meetings of the Self Financing Board with the purpose of overseeing Business Plan performance.